dsp2003/clef/README.md

 + [M] No slowdown when running backwards (just like in EK)

 + [R] Removed "nude" and re-added "invisible" status effect for tent objects (as a side-effect, they no longer show bugged lit sprite which sometimes was floating in the air when player got up.
 Same as in EK)

++ [N] Limit for items per cell changed to 99999 (won't show up properly the number of items after 9999, though)

 To-do list